By Dr Malcolm Mackay

 - High salt foods include bread and many condiments

-- Get you nutrients from food, not supplements except for:
+- Get your nutrients from food, not supplements except for:

 - Vitamin B12, Vitamin D if you lack sun exposure

-- Avoid alcohol – even one drink per day increase breast cancer risk significantly
+- Avoid alcohol – even one drink per day increases breast cancer risk significantly

 - Limit caffeinated beverages